Audio dequantization using instantaneous frequency: Experiment and Results

-The SDR and ODG results for the IRMAS dataset are shown in Fig.~\ref{fig:irmas}.
-The reference B-PHADQ (oracle) shows the best results in both SDR and ODG, as expected.
+The SDR and ODG results for the EBU SQAM and IRMAS dataset are shown in Fig.~\ref{fig:sqam} and Fig.~\ref{fig:irmas} respectively.
+As expected, the reference B-PHADQ (oracle) exhibits the best results in ODG in both datasets.
 CP outperforms the proposed methods in terms of SDR.
-However, the consistent B-PHADQ performs no worse than by 1.3 dB across all word lengths.
-In terms of ODG, PHADQ proved to be superior, especially at a word length of 8 bps, where both consistent and inconsistent B-PHADQ exceeded CP by more than 0.3.
-Fig.~\ref{fig:iterations} depicts the iteration number resulting in the best SDR and ODG reconstruction.
-At a word length of 8\,bps, both B-PHADQ variants required no more than 60 algorithm iterations on average.
+However, in terms of ODG, the consistent B-PHADQ outperforms CP across almost all word lengths in both datasets.
+In the EBU SQAM dataset, all methods achieve higher SDR but lower ODG.
+This is due to the fact that EBU SQAM contains recordings of solo instruments, making the differences between recordings more perceptible.
+On the other hand, the IRMAS dataset contains recordings with multiple instruments, which masks the quantization noise more effectively, resulting in a~higher ODG.